dylanedwardmoore/storyteller/README.md

 cp .env.example .env
 ```

 Now, open the *Storyteller* project in vscode and open the `.env` file, you should update the API key here to be your Telegram API key.
-Now everything should be set up to run the example.
+You can set that up by following the [instructions here](https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token).
+Once that's ready, everything should be set up to run the example.
 To continuously rebuild and relaunch the application, you can run the following command:

 ```
 npm run start:dev